Top Real Estate Sales Advice

 Getting Hung Up On The Small Stuff

 When you are selling your home you need to keep the big picture in mind rather than allowing yourself to get hung up on something small.
-Is it really worth blowing the sale over a cheap repair?
+For example is it really worth blowing the sale over a cheap repair?

 - Turning A Business Issue Into An Emotional Issue

-As previously mentioned a home sale is really just a business transaction, although it can often be difficult to make this distinction when you have so much of yourself and your finances invested into your home.
-On a number of occasions a client of mine just not personally like the people buying their home.
+As previously mentioned, a home sale is really just a business transaction, although it can often be difficult to make this distinction when you have so much of yourself and your finances invested into your home.
+On a number of occasions over the years I have had clients who didn’t like the people buying their home.